-One of the farthest inhabited islands in Croatia - Vis - will treat its visitors to the rich remains of Issa, the largest ancient Greek colony.
-All will be delighted with the heavenly untouched nature, the turquoise glimmer of its hidden caverns and the volcanic islets of its archipelago.
+One of the farthest inhabited islands of Croatia - Vis - will treat its visitors to the rich remains of Issa, the largest ancient Greek colony.
+Everybody will be delighted with the heavenly untouched nature, the turquoise glimmer of its hidden caverns and the volcanic islets of its archipelago.
 A summer spent on Vis will be filled with fishermen's feasts, the rich flavors of indigenous delicacies and, quite unexpectedly, international ballet.

-The island is bedecked with gorgeous Renaissance holiday homes of the then-aristocracy and the churches they commissioned.
+The island is also decorated with gorgeous Renaissance holiday homes of the then-aristocracy and the churches they commissioned.
 A chief sight among these is the thirteenth-century church of Saint Nicholas above the town of Komiža.
 More recent history is mirrored in the many military forts, reminiscent of the days when Vis was off limits to foreigners.

 The turquoise caves and volcanic archipelago of Vis

-The island of Vis has kept up its fishing tradition in a unique institution, the Museum of fishing, which was opened in Komiža harbor as early as the sixteenth century.
+The island of Vis has kept its fishing tradition alive in a unique institution, the Museum of fishing, which was opened in Komiža harbor as early as the sixteenth century.
 The celebration of this tradition is one of the most celebrated fishermen's feasts on the Adriatic.
 Those who visit Komiža that night will enjoy live music and be impressed with Vis specialties such as the Komiža flatbread with sardines.